 Take plenty of time and arrive at the airport early so you’re not stressed.
 The full-body security scans, according to the TSA, are safe for all.
 If you’re nervous about it though, ask your doctor’s opinion.
 However, know you do have the right to request an alternative screening method.
 Plan to wear slip-on shoes and reduce items you’ll have to remove, this way you can breeze through security, visit the bathroom and get to relaxing sooner!

 Book early so you can secure a comfortable seat near the front, which seems to have better airflow.
 Getting on and off the plane will be much easier and quicker too.
 Go for the aisle seat (not on an exit row) so you can make those all-too-often trips to the bathroom.
 While seated, be sure to wear the seatbelt below your belly and keep your essentials handy.

 Dress in Layers

 When pregnant, your body doesn’t regulate temperature quite as efficiently.
 Dress in layers so you can shed them when overheated (hot flash anyone?) and put a sweater in your carry-on for those moments when you’re cold.
 To prevent DVT while flying pregnant, try to move and stretch as much as you can to keep the blood flowing.
 Walk the aisle, flex your calf muscles often and if possible, put your feet up.
 Compression socks also help to lower DVT risk and reduce swelling.

 Pack Healthy Snacks

 When hunger (or nausea) strikes, you’ll need your snacks at the ready!
 This includes staying hydrated.
 If you’re still battling morning sickness, pack some ginger candies, crackers or whatever else helps calm your stomach.
 Think healthy, fiber-rich, energy-boosting options.
-Don’t forget hand sanitizer to keep away the germs!
+See our three guidelines for taking food on a plane!